BeardScript/RogueCroquet/README.md

 Another way to "communicate" between Model and View is to create methods that will be executed in both.
 You can achieve this using the `@MyModel.action()` decorator.

+You can optionally pass in a `number` to set the `call rate`, this is the minimum amount of milliseconds that must pass before it can be called again.

 It works both with regular Model-Views and Actor-Pawns.

 ```typescript